 4. Marketing Materials & Platforms

 To increase the conversion rate, you need to have excellent marketing material to promote you and your business.
 From graphical designs to text contents, make sure they are convincing enough to bring you a client.
 To catch your potential client’s attention, you need a superb pitch.
 That’s one of the elements that differentiate you from the other freelancers.

 Here are some tips for crafting your pitch:

 - Research and understand your potential client’s needs thoroughly.

-- Express your vision and passion in what you are doing and offering.
+- Express your vision and passion for what you are doing and offering.

 - Emphasizes your strengths and capabilities, and how you can help them in reaching their goals with your work.